-Tagsnew editions Resources curriculum God's character teaching bible harvey Moule middle school cj harris resources positive action teens irma writing Easter Frank Hamrick abuse Storybook devotions galatians Creation prevention hurricane florence Sale App gospel Scripture restoring devotion love and truth weather curriculum replacement Bible study church history unity teaching missions discouragement history psalms bible curriculum wisdom for parents conventions Chinese sandals Youth Leader Café Spiritual Discipline Psalms omniscience delays civil war Songs for Your Path church works media news Christmas devotional focus Galatians dynamic christian living God's Love frank hamrick ships james weekly bible studies Bible youth ministry positive action bible curriculum grace attributes homeschool hurricane relief secondary curriculum CJ Harris relationships Jonah study Spanish omnipotence david brainerd parenting christian growth Behold Your God jason ehmann Jason Ehmann god's prevailing work
+Tagsnew editions Resources curriculum God's character teaching bible harvey Moule middle school cj harris resources positive action teens irma Frank Hamrick abuse Storybook devotions galatians Creation prevention hurricane florence hot shot Sale App gospel Scripture restoring devotion love and truth weather curriculum replacement Bible study church history unity worship teaching missions discouragement history psalms bible curriculum wisdom for parents conventions Chinese sandals Youth Leader Café Spiritual Discipline Psalms omniscience delays civil war Songs for Your Path church works media news Christmas devotional focus Galatians dynamic christian living God's Love frank hamrick ships james weekly bible studies Bible youth ministry positive action bible curriculum grace attributes homeschool hurricane relief secondary curriculum CJ Harris relationships Jonah study Spanish omnipotence david brainerd parenting christian growth Behold Your God jason ehmann Jason Ehmann god's prevailing work writing Easter

 Easter is God's answer to the curse of sin and death.
 Every generation has faced the corruption and separation that came from Adam and Eve’s sinful taste.
 This curse kills the soul as well as the body, creating a barrier to the Lord of Life that no human could cross.
 None of us can kill death—only God could thwart it.

 When we travel, we rely on signs to get us to our destination.
 But sometimes we don’t see signs because they are hidden, poorly lit, or simply unreadable.

 Previously, we looked at how Jesus used His resurrection to transform anxiety into confident joy, and His knowledge to comfort sadness and produce passion.
 Now, we’ll look at two other ways Christ’s resurrection can change lives.